 Pha Nang Khoi Cave

-Little bonus in this list, a cave.
-Seen a bit by chance while I was hanging around the area before joining Chiang Rai.
-And what a nice surprise!
-Besides it was free (in any case, I haven't seen anything suggesting a paid entrance), the whole thing is nevertheless well maintained with a staircase built to go up to the cave, located on the side of a karst cliff.
+A nice bonus on this list: a cave.
+I stumbled upon it quite by chance while wandering around the area before heading to Chiang Rai.
+And what a pleasant surprise!
+Besides the fact that it was free (at least, I didn't see anything suggesting an entrance fee), the whole place is well-maintained with a staircase leading up to the cave, located on the side of a karst cliff.

-The cave itself is very long and can be crossed until it comes out on the other side.
-The route is initially marked with explanatory signs, but these, in addition to being damaged, are only in Thai.
-This does not prevent us from appreciating the colored lighting which highlights the shapes, columns, stalactites and What. which can be seen during the walk through.
+The cave itself is long and narrow, and you walk through it until you emerge on the other side.
+The route is initially marked with explanatory panels, but these are not only damaged but only in Thai.
+This doesn't detract from the enjoyment of the colorful lighting, which beautifully highlights the shapes, columns, stalactites, and other features that can be seen during the walk through it.

-At the end of the cave found, as is often the case in caves, Thailand, an area dedicated to prayer.
-There you will find the inseparable statue of Buddha in the lotus position and something to put candles and incense on.
-On the side, a chasm sinks into the ground, I imagine the noises coming from it in the rainy season!
+At the far end of the cave, as is often the case in Thai caves, is a prayer area.
+There you'll find its ever-present Buddha statue in the lotus position, along with places to set candles and incense.
+To the side, a chasm plunges into the ground; I can only imagine the sounds it makes during the rainy season!

-Next to the statue is find a staircase leading to the rear exit.
-A road passes by there, because there are fields in this area, it is by this last one that I decided to return to the parking lot in order to go around the area.
+Next to the statue is a staircase leading to the back exit.
+A road passes through here, as there are fields in this area; it was via this road that I decided to return to the parking lot to explore the area.

-CIt's a pretty quick ride (a little hour), nice and few people on the day of my little exploration.
+It's a fairly quick walk (about an hour), pleasant and not many people on the day of my little exploration.

 How to get to Phrae

-Since I'm not going to go on too much here, I'll mention the 3 main destinations from where you are likely to arrive outside of Bangkok.
-For more details; I plan to make a dedicated page on how to come and leave Phrae (I will put the link once the said page existing and this, for all the important destinations mentioned on the site, yes, yes, there is work!).
+Since I won't go into too much detail here, I'll mention the three main destinations you're likely to arrive from outside Bangkok.
+For more information, I plan to create a dedicated page on how to get to and from Phrae (I'll post the link once that page is live, and I'll do this for all the important destinations mentioned on the site—yes, yes, there's a lot of work to do!).

 Overall, note that Phrae has an airport, served daily by the local company Nok Air.
 If you are planning to come by train, be aware that there is no train station in Phrae itself, but the northern line connecting Bangkok to Chiang Mai passes through Den Chai, a town located 25 km south of the city.